San Benedetto fuori della

 Saint Cecilia and Eight Stories from her Life by the Saint Cecilia

-Master (see below).
+Master (see right).
 This altar frontal, from the church of Santa

 Cecilia, is today generally dated shortly after 1304; it is the work of an